THE SPIRIT OF THE YOUNGTIMERS 2L CUP

 ELIGIBLE CARS

-The Youngtimers GTI Cup is open to
+The Youngtimers 2L Cup is open to

-- GTI cars, with a cubic capacity of less than 2000 cm3, homologated by the FIA in Group N or Group A before 31/12/1990.
+- GTI cars, with a cubic capacity of less than 2000 cm3, homologated by the FIA in Group N or Group A before 31/12/2000.

-- To cars from a brand cup not homologated by the FIA, before 31/12/1990 with a cylinder capacity limited to 2000 cm3.
+- To Youngtimers and cars from a brand cup not homologated by the FIA, before 31/12/2000 with a cylinder capacity limited to 2000 cm3.

-- To all cars of less than 2 liters whose year of homologation is before 31/12/1990, homologated by the FIA in Group N. Group A cars will be admitted on file.
+- To all brand cars and Honda Civic type whose year of homologation is before 31/12/2000, homologated by the FIA in Group A or N.

 Among the many eligible models: Renault 5 GT Turbo, Peugeot 205 GTI, Golf GTI, Ford Fiesta, Alfasud, Honda Civic, etc...